drwaterman/python-endpoint/README.md

-# python-endpoint: A minimal scaffolding for creating REST endpoints using Python and Docker
+# python-endpoint: A minimal scaffolding for creating REST endpoints using Python, hug, and Docker

 ## Basic Use